-In the discussion of OCI vs AWS, Oracle maintains an arsenal of unique compute components that enable it to offer superior performance delivery within your deployment of Oracle Cloud Infrastructure.
+In the discussion of OCI vs AWS, Oracle maintains an arsenal of unique computed components that enable it to offer superior performance delivery within your deployment of Oracle Cloud Infrastructure.

 How is this possible?